 Many VAs now offer detailed reporting that help CX leaders gain a better understanding of customer needs and emerging trends.
 These insights can help with continuous improvement to existing customer journeys, but they can also be invaluable in helping brands react quickly to sudden shifts in customer needs.

 During the COVID-19 pandemic, for example, many brands had to rapidly adapt their digital self-service to handle new customer questions related to the financial uncertainty of stay-at-home orders and furloughs.

 Most brands start off on the digital self-service journey by building conversations related to common service requests.
 As their VA programs become more advanced, however, they soon see the value of adding sales-related intents, particularly for complex product lines, where customers are likely to ask the VA about details having to do with a potential purchase.

 Intelligent VAs can make it easier for customers to access product information, helping reduce cart abandonment.
 But the best VAs can work more proactively, using customer profiles and history to offer targeted, personalized offers and incentives at just the right time, increasing conversions and creating more upsell opportunities.

 In fact, Forrester’s interviews reported between a 20% increase and a threefold increase in conversion rates thanks to deploying a VA with an AI-powered targeting engine.

 To hear more on the latest customer experience best practices and how you can achieve your own transformation goals, join us at Customer Contact Week (CCW) at the Caesar’s Forum in Las Vegas on June 21- 23.

 Up next: VA buying considerations

-In the final instalment of our digital CX blog series, we’ll walk through some of the key considerations for building your VA business case and selecting a partner that can help you maximize the business value of digital self-service.
+In the final installment of our digital CX blog series, we’ll walk through some of the key considerations for building your VA business case and selecting a partner that can help you maximize the business value of digital self-service.